kundan-dewangan/react-folder-structure-with-react-redux-and-redux-saga/README.md

 # Reactjs folder structure with react-redux and redux-saga

 If you are just getting started with React, you are probably using create-react-app as your toolchain.
-Create react App gives you the following folder structure.
+After Create react App make the following folder structure.

 <div style="display: flex">